 - Ask questions to understand, not to boast or denounce.

 Photographs and videos taken during the conference may be released through JSConf Korea's official channels.
-These include screenshots and screen recordings of our online conference.

 If there are participants with their cameras on, please ask for their permission before taking any screenshots or recordings.

 If you do not wish to be photographed (via screenshots), please feel free to turn your camera off at any moment.

 All participants, including attendees, sponsor representatives, and staff members, shall do their best to respect the lanyards.
 If you must take a photo of someone wearing a yellow lanyard, please ask first.
 If someone in a yellow lanyard is in a photo you've taken, please blur them out or delete the photo.

 Our photographers and videographers will take extra caution to respect the lanyards.
 However, in crowded situations, they may not be able to follow completely.
 If a photograph or a recording includes participants wearing yellow lanyards, we will blur them out or not publish it.
 Furthermore, once the photographs and videos are published, you can ask us to take down certain photographs that you do not want to be shared.

 Note that for our group photo, the lanyards will be ignored, so if you do not want to be photographed here we ask you to step outside of the crowd.

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
 Harassment and other Code of Conduct violations reduce the value of our event for everyone.
 We want you to be happy at our event.
 People like you make our event a better place.
 You can make a report either personally or anonymously.